Jayanto Nath Chaudhuri: Family background and early life

-Chaudhuri was born into an aristocratic Bengali Brahmin family which produced many lawyers and writers.
+Chaudhuri was born into an aristocratic Bengali Brahmin of the Moitro gotra, a family which produced many lawyers and writers.
 His family were the Zamindars (landlords) of Haripur and the family was known as the Chaudhuris of Haripur in the province of Bengal, British India.
 Chaudhuri's paternal grandfather, Durgadas Chaudhuri, was the landlord of Chatmohar Upazila of Pabna district of present-day Bangladesh.
-His paternal grandmother, Sukumari Devi (wife of Durgadas), was a sister of the nobel laureate Rabindranath Tagore.
+His paternal grandmother, Sukumari Devi (wife of Durgadas Chaudhuri), was the sister of the Nobel laureate poet Rabindranath Tagore.
 Chaudhuri's mother, Pramila Chaudhuri, was the daughter of Womesh Chandra Bannerjee, who was the first president of the Indian National Congress.

 Other members of Chaudhuri's family were also distinguished in their fields, mainly law, medicine and literature.
-All six of his father's elder brothers, namely Sir Ashutosh Chaudhuri (judge during the British Raj), Jogesh Chaudhuri, Kumudnath Chaudhuri (barrister), Pramathanath Chaudhuri (writer), Capt.
+All six of his father's elder brothers, namely Sir Ashutosh Chaudhuri (judge during the British Raj), Jogesh Chandra Chaudhuri(editor of the Calcutta high court journal and barrister), Kumudnath Chaudhuri (barrister), Pramathanath Chaudhuri (writer), Capt.
 Manmathanath Chaudhuri (first Indian surgeon-general of Madras Presidency) and Dr. Suhridnath Chaudhuri, were distinguished on their own right.
 Two of them (Sir Asutosh and Pramathanath) were married to their first cousins (mother's brother's daughters), the nieces of Rabindranath Tagore, and the others were married to women from Bengali families.

 The Indian actress, Devika Rani, was Chaudhuri's first cousin, being the daughter of his father's brother, Manmathnath Chaudhuri.
-Among Chaudhuri's other close relatives were Barrister Kumud Nath Chaudhuri and Raisahib Babu Narendra Krishna Talukdar, Zamindar of Maligacha and honorary first class magistrate for Pabna District, Rajshahi.
-Writer Pramatha Chaudhuri, who married a niece of Nobel laureate poet Rabindranath Tagore, was his uncle.
+Among Chaudhuri's other close relatives were Barrister Kumud Nath Chaudhuri and Raisahib Babu Narendra Krishna Talukdar, Zamindar of Maligacha and honorary first class magistrate for Pabna District, Rajshahi Division.
+Writer Pramatha Chaudhuri, who married a niece of Rabindranath Tagore, was his uncle.

 Education

 Chaudhuri completed his early education in Pataldanga Academy (Now known as Hare School) in Calcutta.

-Later he studied at St. Xavier's College (University of Calcutta).
+Later, he studied at St. Xavier's College (University of Calcutta).
 He also studied at Highgate School in London, from May 1923 until July 1926, and the Royal Military College, Sandhurst.
 At Sandhurst, he got his nickname, "Muchhu" (owing to his moustache).
-Ayub Khan, who became President of Pakistan in 1958, was one of the batch-mates of Jayanto in Sandhurst; Ayub was in the same platoon where Jayanto was trained.
+Ayub Khan, who became President of Pakistan in 1958, was one of his batchmates in Sandhurst.
+Both of them had trained in the same platoon.